 What We Believe

-Founded in 1919, the congregation of the East Side Lutheran Church has grown to nearly 2,000 members today.
-Continue reading to learn about our core values and what it means to be Lutheran to us.
+Founded in 1919, the congregation of the East Side Lutheran Church has grown to nearly 2,000 members.
+Continue reading to learn about our core values and what it means to be Lutheran.

 How Do We See Our Purpose?

 We are called by the Holy Spirit to participate in God’s mission to redeem the world.
 We do this by engaging in and sustaining relevant ministries in our neighborhood and our faith community.
 Such participation enhances our lives and the lives of others as we grow together as disciples of Jesus Christ.

 All people are God’s children and are valued and welcome.

 God invites us to join in his mission to the world.
 For that purpose, we willingly share our gifts and talents within the church and in the community.